irusri/geniesys/docs/administration/installation_updates.md

 Download the GenIE-Sys
 ------------------------

-You can download the latest version of GenIECMS by using the official download link:
+You can download the latest version of GenIE-Sys by using the official download link:

 [![](https://raw.githubusercontent.com/irusri/geniesys/master/docs/images/download.png)](https://github.com/irusri/GenIECMS/archive/master.zip)